EdgarsZagorskis/ez-idle-timeout/README.md

 [Demo](http://edgarszagorskis.github.io/ez-idle-timeout)

 Place a HTML text with redirect to URL that happens on idle timeout.
-Javascript implementation of user idle timout in Polymer Project
+Javascript implementation of user idle timeout in Polymer Project

 ## Initialize Polymer Platform